top of page

 Register, turn up, get your scoresheet and go!

-• 30 problems in The Climbing Works main walls, the comp wall and Unit E.
+• 30 problems in The Climbing Works main walls, Rab competition wall and Unit E.

 • Grades from Font 5+/6a up to Font very hard.